2BitWizard/GB_Mini_Camera/README.md

 The current release (1.3) has been produced, assembled and tested.
 It is extremely easy to damage the MAC-GBD, FRAM and flash chip during assembly, this project is **definitely not recommended** for beginners.
 The board is compatible with any regular camera rom (Game Boy Camera, Pocket Camera, Hello Kitty, Zelda special edition and [Debagame tester](https://tcrf.net/Proto:Game_Boy_Camera)) and homebrews like [Photo!](https://github.com/untoxa/gb-photo) or [2bit PXLR Studio](https://github.com/HerrZatacke/2bit-pxlr-studio).
 It is recommended to flash this board with a [GBxCart](https://www.gbxcart.com/) and [FlashGBX](https://github.com/lesserkuma/FlashGBX) as support is guaranteed.
 FlashGBX even automatically recognizes it without doing anything.
 Other devices (Cyclones, GB Operator, etc.) were not tested.
 May or may not work, I have no idea.

 ## Minimal hardware/soft skill required in addition to all the BOM before starting anything
-- A multimeter with a continuity mode;
+- A multimeter with a continuity mode for troubleshooting;
 - A soldering iron with a fine tip and a temperature setting;
-- A hot air gun or a hot plate;
+- A hot air gun or a hot plate to desolder the MAC-GBD;
 - Good quality solder wire/flux or solder paste;
 - Isopropanol in large quantities to clean all the flux mess;
 - A magnifying system like an USB microscope or binocular magnifiers;
 - A GBxCart flasher and FlashGBX software;
-- An overall skill in soldering SMD components.
+- An overall skill in soldering SMD components because this is not a beginner project.
+- Some kapton tape (ideal) or regular thick tape to cover the PCB gold fingers.

+Ready to go ?

 ## What to fit it with